 Beach Gear and Merchandise at Typhoon Lagoon

 Just in case you forget any water park essentials, you can purchase them at Singapore Sal’s.
 We didn’t check the price of everything, but tiny bottles of sunscreen started around $12 and sand toys ranged from $7 to $15.
-Towels can be rented for $2 (complimentary for Disney hotel guests when we last tried).
+Towels can be rented for $2 (complimentary for Disney hotel guests when we last tried in 2024).
 Life jackets are complimentary for all guests.
 Here’s a gallery of some Singapore Sal’s merchandise (examples only—merchandise changes often):

 Getting to Typhoon Lagoon